ToolJet/ToolJet/docs/docs/setup/docker.md

   3. Create `.env` file in the current directory (where the docker-compose.yaml file is downloaded as in step 1):

-  Kindly set the postgresql database credentials according to your external database.
+  Kindly set the PostgreSQL database credentials according to your external database.
 Please enter the database details with the help of the bash as shown below.

   <div style={{textAlign: 'center'}}>